iAmG-r00t/blog/_posts/notes/2022-05-30-GTA3-Money-Health-Hack.md

 I needed a way to make the game run in windowed mode because it wasn't possible, as we can tell game developers in the year 2001 never included it.

-After some research, I came by a software application from [sourceforge] known as [DxWnd], a window hooker that runs fullscreen programs in a window.
+After some research, I came by a software application from [SourceForge] known as [DxWnd], a window hooker that runs fullscreen programs in a window.
 I found a [thread] that contained a `.dxw`` config file which worked after some minor edits; despite that, it took me a whole day.

 ## Money Hack